+The projects below are selected examples of crowdsourcing cultural heritage.
 The directory is organized by the type of crowdsourcing process involved, using the typology for crowdsourcing in the humanities developed by Dunn & Hedges (2012).
-In their study they explain that, “a process is a sequence of tasks, through which an output is produced by operating on an asset”.
+They explain that, “a process is a sequence of tasks, through which an output is produced by operating on an asset”.
 For example, the Your Paintings Tagger website is for the process of tagging, which is an editorial task.
 The assets being tagged are images, and the output of the project is metadata, which makes the images easier to discover, retrieve and curate.

 Ancient Lives, University of Oxford (UK) Transcription of papyri from Greco-Roman Egypt.